hyperized/ansible-code-conventions/README.md

 ```
 - Roles should be used for functional blocks.
     - All templates must contain a `{{ ansible_managed }}` header.
-    - Ensure `ansible_managed` header is staticly set in `ansible.cfg` or it breaks idempotence.
+    - Ensure `ansible_managed` header is statically set in `ansible.cfg` or it breaks idempotency.
-	- Every role has a self documenting defaults/main.yml file that contains all set-table variables.
+	- Every role has a self documenting `defaults/main.yml` file that contains all set-able variables.
 	- All variables in the role scope must be named `role_variable` with the option of spaces being replaced by `_` hyphens.
 	- The use of dict style variable settings `role.variable` is discouraged as it complicates overriding.
 	- Every variable on a new line for readability.
-	- Role must be a complete basic imlementation without requiring further variables.
+	- Role must be a complete basic implementation without requiring further variables.
 	- Role must be idempotent, meaning: including the role must result in OK, not changed or error when nothing has been changed on the target host.
-	- Try to stow everything in main.yml, only use include when it makes sense.
+	- Try to stow everything in `main.yml`, only use include when it makes sense, which is:
+		- when you need to support multiple platforms, then include each in `main.yml`
 	- Use of comments indicate bad code.
 - Completeness (especially idempotency) on the target platform is preferred over portability when starting out a new role.
-- Dont use: `backup: yes`, rely on git instead!
+- Don't use: `backup: yes`, rely on git instead!